GayatriVadlapudi/Street-Lights/README.md

 # Street-Lights
-Checkinng for Street lights turned on or not
+Checking for Street lights turned on or not